MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/addentityfeedback-operation.md

 ### The response SOAP body contains the following elements

-Errors
+#### Errors

-> The API can log a batch of feedback entries, we log all that we can.
+The API can log a batch of feedback entries, we log all that we can.
 This field represents the number of error entries that were not logged.

-ErrorDetails
+#### ErrorDetails

-> Details pertaining to the errors above separates by ";"
+Details pertaining to the errors above separates by `;`.

-### Currently Supported Values
+### Currently supported values

 |**ClientIdType Enumeration**|
 |:-----|